Karen S. Walch, Ph.D.

 Communication & Negotiations, Conflict Management & Social Change, Cross Cultural Negotiations, Global Negotiations

-Karen S. Walch, Ph.D., clinical associate professor and consultant at Thunderbird School of Global Management, has an academic background in international negotiation, cultural competencies, and political economy.
+Karen S. Walch, Ph.D., emeritus faculty and consultant at Thunderbird School of Global Management, has an academic background in international negotiation, cultural competencies, and political economy.
 She has several decades of experience in various business and academic contexts, including insurance, law, tourism, aquaculture, security studies, and MBA graduate education.
 Dr. Walch pursued a Ph.D. in International Political Economy and Negotiation at the University of WI while working in business, political, and legal settings.

 Dr. Walch’s interests are in the area of political and social-psychological factors in communication and negotiation.
 She was the editor of the Conflict Resolution Series: Central America—Continuity and Change, UW Press.
 She has published in Caribbean Affairs, Journal of Language for International Business, The Thunderbird International Business Review, The Journal of Dispute Resolution, and Caribbean Choices.
 She is co-author of “Understanding Negotiation” (translated in Chinese), and author of “Feminist Ideas on Cooperation and Self-Interest for IR,” in Partial Truths and the Politics of Community.
 She is also author of “Cultural Underpinnings of Social Neuroscience,” 2008, National Academy of Science research report, and her book, Seize the Sky: 9 Secrets of Negotiation Power.